mouhamadalmounayar/ngx-traak/projects/docs/src/plugins/custom-plugins/index.md

   }
 }
 ```
-In order for your component to be recognized by the editor, provide the `TraakPlugin` token with your component.
+To make your plugin recognizable by the editor, provide the `TraakPlugin` token in your component metadata:

 ```ts name="my-plugin.component.ts"
 @Component({